Luis Robert Player Props: White Sox vs. Cardinals

 Luis Robert At The Plate

-- Among qualified hitters in MLB play, he ranks 44th in batting average, 69th in on-base percentage, and fourth in slugging.
+- Among the qualified hitters in MLB action, he ranks 49th in batting average, 71st in on-base percentage, and fifth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.